Ford EcoSport: Second generation (B515; 2012)

 The second-generation EcoSport was developed under Ford's global product development process in Ford Brazil Development Center.
 Designated under the project code B515 and the model code BK in Australia, it was based on the Fiesta B2E platform.
 The second-generation EcoSport was first showcased as a concept at the 2012 New Delhi Auto Expo, in India on 4 January 2012, and was launched in Brazil on 14 July 2012.

 Ford showed the production variant of the Ford EcoSport in China, planning to begin sales in March 2013.
 In addition to China, the vehicle was also made at Ford India's Chennai plant, for domestic sale and export initially to the European, and by 2018, the North American, markets.
 Ford's Rayong plant in Thailand produced the EcoSport for Southeast Asian markets.

 As of August 2015, Ford's Indian plant had already sold 200,000 EcoSports; 112,000 of which were sold in India while the rest were exported to South Africa, Taiwan, Japan, Australia, and Europe.
 In November 2016, Ford announced plans to supply the EcoSport from India to the United States.

 In some countries, The EcoSport has a 1.0-litre three cylinder turbocharged EcoBoost petrol engine which has a power output of 120 PS and 170 Nm of torque.
 The engine has Twin Independent Variable Camshaft Timing (Ti-VCT) which contributes to the turbocharged engine's peak torque starting at 1,300 rpm.
 The EcoSport can tow up to 700 kg.

 In 2018, Ford ended passenger cars production in Thailand, effectively ending EcoSport production.
 Ford continues to build pickup trucks and its SUV derivative in the country.
 In 2019, Ford Sollers closed their factory in Naberezhnye, Chelny (Russia) ending production of EcoSport in Russia.
 In 2020, the EcoSport was discontinued from Ford's Australia and New Zealand lineup, with the European-market Ford Puma serving as its replacement.
-In late 2021, Ford ended production of the EcoSport in India, and in Vietnam in early 2022.
+In mid-2022, Ford ended production of the EcoSport in India, and in Vietnam in early 2022.

 On 11 January 2021, Ford announced to shutter three production plants in Brazil as part of cost-saving measures.
 As a result, production of the EcoSport in Brazil was ceased at immediate effect, with the car discontinued in Brazil, alongside the Ka (Figo) and Troller T4.